COSC3020/wildcard-project-Assel-Aljazwe/README.md

 **Prominent Roles of Gallagher and Silva**:

-Gallagher and Silva are consistently central in both the Minimum Spanning Tree and Player Influence Graph, indicating their crucial roles in Chelsea's game strategy.
+- Gallagher and Silva are consistently central in both the Minimum Spanning Tree and Player Influence Graph, indicating their crucial roles in Chelsea's game strategy.

 **Thiago Silva's Influence**:

-The Influence Graph highlights Thiago Silva due to his high number of passes, backed up by match data that notes him as a key distributor of the ball (highest number of passes in the interval).
+- The Influence Graph highlights Thiago Silva due to his high number of passes, backed up by match data that notes him as a key distributor of the ball (highest number of passes in the interval).

 **Defense as a Starting Point**:

-The Minimum Spanning Tree shows three paths beginning with central defenders, emphasizing their importance in initiating plays and controlling the game from the back.
+- The Minimum Spanning Tree shows three paths beginning with central defenders, emphasizing their importance in initiating plays and controlling the game from the back.

 **Connor Gallagher's Linkage Role**:

-Gallagher's involvement in four paths within the Minimum Spanning Tree, along with his prominent node size in the Influence Graph, signifies his essential role in linking defense and attack.
+- Gallagher's involvement in four paths within the Minimum Spanning Tree, along with his prominent node size in the Influence Graph, signifies his essential role in linking defense and attack.

 Based on these findings from the graphs, we can begin to piece together Chelsea's general gameplan and strategy.
-Attempting to build-up play from the back through Thiago Silva, then centrally through Connor Gallagher, with the majority of play being down the right hand side of Chelsea's formation.
+Attempting to build-up play from the back through Thiago Silva, then centrally through Connor Gallagher, with the majority of play ending up on the right side of Chelsea's formation.

 ### Comparing Chelsea's and Luton's Strongly Connected Components: